Transgender people and religion: Islam

 In the late 1980s, Mufti Muhammad Sayyid Tantawy of Egypt issued a fatwa supporting the right for those who fit the description of mukhannathun to have sex reassignment surgery; Tantawy seems to have associated the mukhannathun with the concept of hermaphroditism or intersex individuals.
 Ayatollah Khomeini of Iran issued similar fatwas around the same time.
 Khomeini's initial fatwa concerned intersex individuals as well, but he later specified that sex reassignment surgery was also permissible in the case of transgender individuals.
 Because homosexuality is illegal in Iran but identifying as a trans person is legal, some gay individuals have been forced to undergo sex reassignment surgery and transition into the opposite sex, regardless of their actual gender identity.
-Due to Khomeini's fatwas allowing sex reassignment surgery for intersex and transgender individuals, Iran carries out more sex change operations than any other nation in the world except for Thailand.
-It is sanctioned as a supposed "cure" for homosexuality, which is punishable by death penalty under Iranian law.
+Due to Khomeini's fatwas allowing sex reassignment surgery for intersex and transgender individuals, it is sanctioned as a supposed "cure" for homosexuality, which is punishable by death penalty under Iranian law.
 The Iranian government even provides up to half the cost for those needing financial assistance and a sex change is recognised on the birth certificate.